-Two weeks after residents first began moving into London’s new micro-shelter village, city officials say the site is slowly filling up and early lessons are already being learned.
+Nearly two weeks after residents began moving into London’s new micro-modular shelters, the site is slowly filling up and early lessons are already being learned.

 The 60-unit site on Cheese Factory Road was built to give people experiencing homelessness a safer, private place to stay while they work toward more permanent housing.
 City staff say the move-in process is happening gradually to make sure supports are in place and any issues are handled quickly.

-Homelessness remains a growing concern in London, with shelters often operating at or above capacity.
-The micro-shelter village is one of the city’s newest efforts to provide immediate, safer housing options.
-Because it is fully funded by municipal tax dollars, the project has drawn both support and criticism from the community.
+The micro-modular shelter village is one of the city’s newest efforts to provide immediate, safer housing options for people in a city where homelessness remains a growing concern, with shelters often operating at or above capacity.
+Because it is fully funded by municipal tax dollars, the project has drawn support and and some criticism from the community.

-The initiative was launched under direction from Mayor Josh Morgan using strong mayor powers to speed up the timeline.
-The City of London says construction began in late fall and wrapped up in roughly two and a half months.
+The initiative was launched under direction from Mayor Josh Morgan using “strong mayor powers” to speed up the timeline.
+Construction started in late fall and wrapped up in roughly two-and -a-half months.

 Each resident has a small private cabin, along with access to shared washrooms, showers, laundry facilities and common areas.
 Staff are on site to provide support and help connect residents to health care, housing services and other community resources.